orange-cloudfoundry/terraform-provider-cfsecurity/docs/resources/bind_asg.md

 The following arguments are supported:

 * `bind` - (Required) A list of entitlements.
-    - `asg_id` - (Required, String) a security group to be entitle on the org
+    - `asg_id` - (Required, String) a security group to be entitled on the org
     - `space_id` - (Required, String) an organisation guid
-* `force` - (Optionnal, boolean) if set to true, resource will overrides security groups assigments for org manager.
+* `force` - (Optional, boolean) if set to true, resource will override security groups assignments for org manager.

 ## Attributes Reference